TaharAmine/SLAE64/README.md

 # SLAE64
 Assignments for the SLAE64 certification.
+Student ID: SLAE64 - 1481.